 Never mind for the time being that the gaudy skirt and grub they chose for the ad might not be best for gin-clear water.
 Even with a shad-colored skirt this bait might not have worked.
 As KVD later showed us, it’s the flash of the blades, even in clear water, that provides a lot of a spinnerbait’s appeal.
 Besides, the lexan blade was so light, it hardly thumped at all.
 Felt more like a wet noodle coming through the water.

 A few years later Berkley came out with a similar spinnerbait called the Spinvisible.
 It too was quickly relegated to bargain bins everywhere.

-Addendum to the original article (Terry): If I remember correctly, this blade was flat on the back instead of concave, which probably had a lot to do with its lack of ability to spin.
+Addendum (Terry): If I remember correctly, this blade was flat on the back instead of concave, which probably had a lot to do with its lack of ability to spin.
 With today’s molding technology, advanced polymers and ability to add paint pigments like in the plastics industry, I wonder if a true cupped, clear blade could be made that would work?
 Thoughts?

 Past Reader Comments:

 Brian: While the bait never caught on, it was still a very good design by one of the more innovative bait creators of the time, Tom Seward.
 I ended up replacing all the clear Lexan blades with the then popular Strike King Indiana prism blades, and caught a lot of fish because of the switch.
 The greatest design feature of this bait was its stability.
 You could simply crank this spinnerbait as fast as your 5:1 reel would allow and it would not roll over on a cast.
 That feature alone probably caught more clear water bass than the “invisible” blades ever did (LOL).
 I still have about 5 or 6 of these baits left in my tackle box to this day.